RodyCoco/VRDL_project2/README.md

 ```

-# replace your picture in below instruction
+# replace your image in below instruction

 ```
 my_dataset